-E-cigarette use among high school students increased by a shocking 78 percent in just one year from 2017 to 2018.
-This dramatic increase led to the federal government declaring youth e-cigarette use an epidemic during 2018.
+E-cigarette use among high school students has increased by 68% from 2017 to 2020.
+This dramatic increase led to the federal government declaring youth e-cigarette use an epidemic in 2018.

-Today, more than one in four high school students use e-cigarettes, which was a further 32 percent increase since 2018.
-It is the most commonly used form of tobacco among youth in the United States.
+Today, nearly one in five high school students (19.6%) use e-cigarettes, which was a decline between 2019 and 2020.
+E-cigarettes are the most commonly used form of tobacco among youth in the United States.
 Maybe kids think e-cigarettes are cool, but the e-cigarette industry has been using a number of strategies, many previously used by the tobacco industry, to get kids to try their products:

 The industry is using the same playbook to hook youth on e-cigarettes that they used to hook kids on cigarettes.*

-One of the main reasons kids use e-cigarettes.
-Half of high school students use mint or menthol flavored e-cigarettes too.
+While the Trump Administration had pledged to “clear the market” of all flavored e-cigarettes, they’ve allowed thousands of flavors to stay on, including menthol-flavored pods.
+Flavors are one of the main reasons kids use e-cigarettes.
+More than 57% of high school students use mint or menthol flavored e-cigarettes too.

-E-cigarette companies are using corporate sponsorships, like NASCAR, to improve their image.*
+Like the tobacco companies before them, e-cigarette companies are using corporate sponsorships, like auto racing, to improve their image.*

-E-cigarette companies are falsely advertising that their products are healthy, encouraging kids to try their product, which is not healthy.*
+E-cigarette companies are falsely advertising that their products are healthy, encouraging kids to try their product, which is anything but healthy.

-Using discounts and coupons to get kids to try e-cigarettes, but in true 21st century fashion, they are reaching out directly through Twitter to get to the kids.*
+Using discounts and coupons to get kids to try e-cigarettes, but in true 21st century fashion, they are reaching out directly through social media to get to the kids.*

 Online vendors and sales easily allow youth to pose as adults to access e-cigarettes.